 4. Think of your goal as a blogger

 Your blogging should have a purpose.
 Whether it’s to share your voice, get your business known, or to build it as a business in itself, you must be clear about the purpose of your blog.
-For example, a clothing business may start a blog about fashion to help attract their audience to the products they offer.
-The purpose of the blog is creating content for the exposure of your goals.
+For example, a clothing business may start a blog about fashion to help attract their audience to and the products they offer.
+The purpose of the blog is to create content for the exposure of your goals.

 By having these goals, you will create content that aligns with the purpose of your blog.
 This will also guide you on what kinds of monetization strategies you want to use, such as online advertisements, affiliate marketing, sponsored posts, and other partnerships that you want to establish.